 - All broadcasts are free to air for viewers.
 SAT-7 receives its support from friends of the ministry.

 Farsi channel SAT-7 PARS and Arabic channel SAT-7 PLUS broadcast on the Hotbird satellite (blue footprint), while Arabic channels SAT-7 ARABIC and SAT-7 KIDS broadcast on the Nilesat satellite (pink footprint).
 These satellite footprints reach viewers in Europe, the Middle East, North Africa, and parts of Asia.

 SAT-7 TÜRK is the first and only Christian channel on the government regulated Türksat 4A satellite, with a potential viewing audience of over 50 million viewers in Turkey and many more Turkish speaking viewers in Europe and Central Asia.
-Until late 2014, SAT-7 TÜRK had only shared time on other SAT-7 channels and broadcast 24/7 on the Internet.
+In 2016, the channel acquired an additional potential audience of 4 million Turks when it began broadcasting on the private subscription service, D-Smart.